testxio/testx-quickstart/README.md

 ## Installation

-Create a protractor project.
+Clone this project.

-Add this module to your project
+Install all dependencies.
+In the project directory do:

-	npm install testx --save
+	npm install

 ## Run